 The Service published a proposed rule and draft environmental assessment with approaches to improve the eagle incidental take permitting program.
 This will improve the conservation of both bald eagles and golden eagles by providing incentives for more projects to be in compliance with the Bald and Golden Eagle Protection Act and implement mitigation measures.

-The proposed rule published in the Federal Register on September 30, 2022 and the public comment period is open until December 29, 2022.
+The proposed rule published in the Federal Register on September 30, 2022 and the public comment period closed on December 29, 2022.